 Five Queer People on What 'Femme' Means to Them

 "Femme" practices can be as empowering for one queer person as they are alienating for another.
-We asked five queer femmes about the unique ways they approach their identities.
+Five queer femmes told us the unique ways they approach their femme identities.

 Maurice Tracy.
 All photos courtesy their subjects